Here’s our stove in corner of kitchen pros and cons guide, including corner kitchen stove dimensions, layout, and more.

 For one, should a stovetop fire break out, there is a chance that the side wall could ignite.

-Corner stoves do not pose a significant fire risk, although it is important to vent or hood the stove properly, as well as to maintain adequate distance from wooden cabinets and the back wall.
+Corner stoves do not pose a significant fire risk, although it is important to vent or hood the exhaust properly, as well as to maintain adequate distance from wooden cabinets and the back wall.

 Can You Put A Stove In A Corner?

-Still, just because you can do it, doesn’t mean you should.
+Still, just because you can do it doesn’t mean you should.
 If your stove is against the wall, or near a windowsill, you may simply find it difficult and awkward to use.

 Playing Tetris with pot handles and banging your elbows each time you need to stir your chicken stock is by no means a good way to start your cooking routine.